Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Specifically, Magoosh maintains a library of video lessons, quizzes and coursework, which students can attack in the order they see fit.
 Magoosh does not force you to proceed through the work in any certain order – it us up to the students to drive their learning and progress.
 If you want to start with math material, then start with it.
 Or if want to focus on the reading section, hammer reading for a few straight days.
 In other words, you choose your own prep path.
 Now whether this will work for you totally depends on the type of student and individual that you are.

 If you are motivated and a self-learner, or a visual learner that does well with video lessons, I personally think Magoosh will be a great fit for you.
-But if you need personal guidance and human attention, Magoosh may not be the best (in which case I would recommend Testive – a fantastic SAT prep package built around dedicated weekly tutoring).
-And if you are somewhere in between, there is still a very good chance Magoosh will work for you, as the daily study sessions are only 20-30 minutes in length.
+But if you need personal guidance and lots of hand holding, Magoosh may not be the best match.
+And if you are somewhere in between, there is still a good chance Magoosh will work for you, as the daily study sessions are only 20-30 minutes in length.
 So if you (or your high school student) aren’t the most self-motivated or perhaps not the greatest at learning on your own, Magoosh can still work if you can hold it together for a just a half-hour per day.

 With respect to these short study sessions, there are two primary forms of learning with Magoosh – video lessons and practice work.
 The video lessons are the foundation of your instructional work, and in total, there are more than 200 of them in Magoosh’s library.
 You access these video lessons from a catalog of lectures generally grouped by subject matter, under tabs corresponding to the section of the SAT exam.